-Select the existing virtual network where you would like to provision clusters and/or other resources.
-Refer to VPC and subnet for requirements.
+Select the existing virtual network where you would like to provision all CDP resources.
+Refer to VPC and subnet.

 Select Create new network to have a new network with three subnets created.
 One subnet is created for each availability zone assuming three AZs per region; If a region has two AZs instead of three, then still three subnets are created, two in the same AZ.

 Select Subnets This option is only available if you choose to use an existing network.
 Multiple subnets must be selected and CDP distributes resources evenly within the subnets.
 Network CIDR This option is only available if you select to create a new network.

 If you selected to create a new network, provide Network CIDR that determines the range of private IPs that EC2 instances will use.
 This must be a valid private IP CIDR IP in IPv4 range.